llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Language and tone

-LLMs process natural language — that is their strength.
-An llms.txt should therefore be written in clearly structured but natural language.
+llms.txt should be written in clearly structured, natural language.
 Not like a database schema, but not like an advertising text either.

 Precision beats length

-✓ Präzise: "AI-Ready Check prüft kostenlos ob eine Website technisch für KI-Suchmaschinen wie ChatGPT und Perplexity optimiert ist.
+✓ Precise: "AI-Ready Check prüft kostenlos ob eine Website technisch für KI-Suchmaschinen wie ChatGPT und Perplexity optimiert ist.
 Das Tool analysiert 20 Faktoren und gibt einen Score von 0–100."

 Use the language of your audience